PieroMacaluso/navigation/README.md

 This project is mainly focused on training an agent to navigate and collect bananas in a large square world.

 This document is mainly focused on the description of the environment and how to setup the experiments.
-Further information about the algorithm used to train the agent can be retrieved by reading the [`report.md`](report.md) document in the root of this repository
+Further information about the algorithm used to train the agent can be retrieved by reading the [`report.pdf`](report.pdf) document in the root of this repository

 ### Environment Details